microsoft/playwright/docs/src/api/class-worker.md

 **addInitScript for Worker**

-Currently, methods like [`method: Page.addInitScript`] is not supported for worker.
-See issue [#28029](https://github.com/microsoft/playwright/issues/28029).
+To implement something like [`method: Page.addInitScript`] for workers, use request routing:

 However, there is a workaround by routing the main worker script.
 For code example, see [this comment](https://github.com/microsoft/playwright/issues/28029#issuecomment-1802788239).
 For full repository demo, see [this repository](https://github.com/doehyunbaek/monkeypatch-worker).